hummy123/hummy123.github.io/_posts/2025-02-04-Zipping-Unrolled-Linked-Lists.md

 ## Zipping Unrolled Linked Lists

-Sicne October 2024, I've been slowly working on a text editor project similar to Vi/Vim using Standard ML, and one of the first choices I had to make was about the particular data structure to use.
+Since October 2024, I've been slowly working on a text editor project similar to Vi/Vim using Standard ML, and one of the first choices I had to make was about the particular data structure to use.

 The three data structures most commonly used for such a purpose are: